moinul-hossain-dhrubo/Indian-classical-musical-instrument-recognizer/README.md

 # Indian-classical-musical-instrument-recognizer

-Building of an image classifier that involves data collection, cleaning, model training, deployment and API integration.
+Construction of an image classifier that involves data gathering, cleaning, deep learning model training, deploying, and integrating APIs.
-The model can classify 10 different types of indian classical musical instruments, that are :
+The following ten categories of Indian classical musical instruments can be classified by the model:

 1. Harmonium
 2. Bansuri